-Student Support Services eligibility requires U.S. citizenship and intention of receiving a bachelors degree.
-Other qualifiers include income status (guidelines similar to Pell Grant eligibility), or first generation status (neither parent having a bachelor or higher degree), or a certified learning or physical disability.
+Student Support Services eligibility requires U.S. citizenship and intention of receiving a Bachelor degree.
+Other qualifiers include income status (guidelines similar to Pell Grant eligibility), or first-generation status (neither parent having a bachelor or higher degree), or a certified learning or physical disability.

 Courses offered through Student Support Services are tuition‑free to students who qualify for this federally funded program.
 These courses are designed to strengthen competency in English usage (grammar, writing and verbal), mathematics and study skills.
 Courses numbered under 1000 count as regular hours for receiving financial aid, scholarships and full‑time student status.
 They do not count as hours towards graduation or honors classification.
 In addition to courses, Student Support Services offer academic advising, tutoring, and transfer assistance that includes visits to In-state universities.